2024 Summer Public Service Fellowship Program Overview

 The recipient of a SPBF fellowship is expected to work full time for at least 8 weeks and will be paid $5,000 in wages.
 The fellow will not receive a course credit unless the student chooses to enroll.

 Applicants for a School of Law or SPBF Public Policy fellowship are responsible for securing a public service employer willing to host and supervise them.
-You may contact Career Services or professor Sara Gosman, Director of Public Service and Pro Bono, if you would like guidance about how to do so.
-Due to COVID-19, positions may be in-person, remote, or a combination of the two.
+You may contact Emily Juarez, Director of the Office of Career Services or professor Will Foster, Director of Public Service and Pro Bono, if you would like guidance about how to do so.

 Applicants for a SPBF Sustained Impact Racial Justice Fellowship, Sustained Impact Veterans’ Justice Fellowship, or Human Rights Watch Fellowship do not need to secure a position with a qualifying employer.
 If a student obtains one of these fellowships, the SPBF will place the student at the designated organization.